 VATDREG16100 - Stocks and assets on hand: land and property

-By virtue of the VAT Act 1994 Schedule 4, paragraph 9, land and property are treated as goods.
-Consequently tax is payable on such assets which remain on hand at the time of deregistration, unless the trader is able to take advantage of any of the reliefs available.
+Under paragraph 9 of Schedule 4 to the VAT Act, land and property are treated as goods.
+As a result, VAT is normally payable on such assets that remain on hand at the time of deregistration – unless the trader qualifies for a relevant relief.

-It may be that the person will have to re-register and account for VAT on the eventual sale of the land or property, subject to the normal registration rules.
+It’s also important to note that the trader may need to re-register for VAT and account for VAT on the eventual sale of the land or property, depending on the normal registration thresholds and rules.